 MOD placed on contract the enhanced FSTA Aircraft Platform Protection system (EDAS).
 Embodiment is underway, as planned in the programme and is also reflected in wider defence capability planning.

 Voyager infrastructure at RAF Brize Norton completed, also the training service stood up with the full flight simulator operational and used to train crews.

 The 4th Voyager aircraft was delivered on time at the end of April 2013.
-The remaining deliveries remained on schedule and the May 2014 ISD remained unchanged.
+The remaining deliveries remain on schedule and the May 14 ISD remains unchanged.